kpagacz/elv/README.md

 ## Introduction

 `elv` is a command line interface program that lets you interact with [Advent of Code](adventofcode.com) API.
-Advent of Code is a yearly event that happens around the Christmas time.
-Eeach day of the event, one algorithmic riddle becomes available on its site and everyone can join by solving it and submitting their answers to it.
+Advent of Code is a yearly event that happens around Christmas time.
+Each day of the event, one algorithmic riddle becomes available on its site and everyone can join by solving it and submitting their answers to it.